25 High School Summer Engineering Programs in 2025

 - UC Santa Cruz

 The program aims to create a community of students who participate in and contribute to an intensive academic experience delivered by distinguished educators and scholars.
+Admission to the program is competitive, the average COSMOS student has a GPA of 3.5 or above and a record of academic excellence.

-Dates: July 12 – August 6
+Dates: July 7 – August 1

 Location: University of Maryland

-Application Deadline: May 13
+Application Deadline: April 25

 Cost: Free

-The ESTEEM (Engineering Science and Technology to Energize and Expand Young Minds) and the Summer Engineering Research (SER)-Quest is an intensive four-week for high school seniors at the University of Maryland’s A. James Clark School of Engineering and is sponsored by the Center for Minorities in Science and Engineering.
+The ESTEEM (Engineering Science and Technology to Energize and Expand Young Minds) and the Summer Engineering Research (SER)-Quest is an intensive four-week program for high school seniors at the University of Maryland’s A. James Clark School of Engineering and is sponsored by the Center for Minorities in Science and Engineering.

 The program is, in part, focused on helping academically strong high schoolers become competitive college applicants and attract them to attend the A. James Clark School of Engineering.
 At the ESTEEM/SER-Quest Summer Program, students will undertake an engineering-focused research project, develop a deeper understanding of engineering, and meet undergraduate and graduate students while gaining exposure to college-level research.